PhilipDaniels/my-website/content/blog/2022/oracle-udt-class-generator.md

 We have to ensure that the NuGet package includes the dependencies that we used while writing it.
 If we don't do this users of the NuGet will get a runtime error along the lines of 'cannot find file or assembly...'.
-For the OracleUdtClassGenerator, it's just Sprache:
+For our `OracleUdtClassGenerator`, it's just Sprache:

 ```xml
 <ItemGroup>